gear-foundation/gear-wiki/docs/get-started/smart-contracts/deploy.md

 Uploading a new program to the blockchain takes place by calling the custom extrinsic `gear.submitProgram(code, salt, initPayload, gasLimit, value)`.
 Where:

-`code: Bytes` - binary WASM code
+`code: Bytes` - binary WASM code.

-`salt: Bytes` - the random data that's added to the hashing process to force their uniqueness
+`salt: Bytes` - the random data that's added to the hashing process to force their uniqueness.

-`initPayload: Bytes`- the initial payload of which will be processed by the init() function during contract initialization
+`initPayload: Bytes`- the init message payload that will be processed by the init() function during contract initialization.

 `gasLimit: u64` -  is the amount of gas that users are willing to spend to process upload a new program.

-`value: u128` - the value that will be transferred to the program address
+`value: u128` - the value that will be transferred to the program address.

 ## Program submit events